The Definitive Guide to Recruiting Creative Talent

 Hire Creatives with These Executable Tips

 You need a creative hire.
-A designer, writer, artist, etc. An employee who will help you develop your brand and sell your services, doing the creative work that you have never mastered.
+A designer, writer, artist, etc. An employee who will help you develop your brand and sell your services, doing creative work that you have never mastered.
 But something is holding you back.
 You find the idea of hiring creative talent more than a little daunting.
-You won’;t find them in your usual networks.
+You won’t find them in your usual networks.
 They speak a different language.
 How do you critique their work when it’s not in your sphere of expertise?

 7 Tips for hiring creative talent

-Whether you need a copywriter to develop marketing material, a content writer to make your website pop, or a designer to create eye-catching websitesbrochures (plus a host of other needs), hiring the wrong person could be disastrous and costly.
+Whether you need a copywriter to develop marketing material, a content writer to make your website pop, or a designer to create eye-catching websites (plus a host of other needs), hiring the wrong person could be disastrous and costly.

 1. Understand creatives